dhruvshah00/esg-insight-ai-demo/README.md

     The backend service will be available at `http://localhost:8000` and the frontend at `http://localhost:3000`.

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.